Some spaces of polynomial knots: Spaces of Polynomial Knots

 \begin{corollary} Every path component of each of the spaces $\od,\, \pd$ and $\qd$ is unbounded. \end{corollary}

-\begin{proof} We prove the result in case of the space $\od$.
-Let $\phi$ be a polynomial knot in a given path component of $\od$.
-In Proposition \ref{th34} by taking $\alpha_i$'s arbitrarily large, and $\beta_i$'s and $\gamma_i$'s to be zero, the distance of $\psi$ from the zero map $0:\ro\to\rt$ given by $0(t)=(0, 0, 0)$ for $t\in\ro$, can be made arbitrarily large.
-Thus, there are polynomial knots at arbitrarily large distances from the origin which belong to a given path component of $\od$.
+\begin{proof} Let $U$ be a path component of the space $\od$, and let $\phi$ be a polynomial knot belonging to it.
+In Proposition \ref{th34}, by taking $\alpha_i$'s arbitrarily large, and $\beta_i$'s and $\gamma_i$'s to be zero, the distance of $\psi$ from the zero map $0:\ro\to\rt$ (which is given by $0(t)=(0, 0, 0)$ for $t\in\ro$) can be made arbitrarily large.
+Thus, there are polynomial knots at arbitrarily large distances from the origin which belong to $U$.
 In other words, each path component of the space $\od$ is unbounded.
-Similarly, every path component of the spaces $\pd$ and $\qd$ are unbounded. \end{proof}
+Similarly, every path component of the spaces $\pd$ and $\qd$ is unbounded. \end{proof}

 \begin{corollary} Every neighborhood of the zero map $0\in\ad$ intersects each path component of the spaces $\od, \pd$ and $\qd$. \end{corollary}